YuxiangJohn/Self_Driving_Car_Master/CarND-Vehicle-Detection-and-Tracking/README.md

 # Vehicle Detection and tracking Project

 This is a project for Udacity self-driving car Nanodegree program.
-The aim of this project is to detect the vehicles in a dash camera video.
 The implementation of the project is in the file Vehicle_detection.ipynb.

 In this README, each step in the pipeline will be explained in details.